 - Cell phone service is spotty at best, especially once you leave the town of Nuqui proper.
 Take it as a blessing and forced disconnect from the distractions from the beautiful surroundings.

 - Bring lots of bug spray as the mosquitos are brutal at night.
+I recommend Off!
+Deep Woods or the Stay Off Amazonic you can get in Colombia.

 Interested in learning more about visiting Nuqui and whale watching in Colombia?